-School Dinners are £2:30 per day, and can be paid for in advance either at the school office or online (once an account has been set up: please speak to Miss Cantrill for the details).
+School Dinners are £3.00 per day, and can be paid for in advance either at the school office or online, once an account has been set up.
 Any child that has a value debt of 5 days or more will not be allowed to order any dinners until the debt has been cleared.

 If your child has a specific diet due to religion or health reasons, we can provide a separate menu that can accommodate this.
 Please note that if the diet is due to health reasons, your child may not be able to have a school meal until the menu has been finalised from HC3S: Hampshire County Council who provide our school meals.

 If your child requires a special diet menu please apply online here: